den-materials/css-responsive-design-and-flexbox/readme.md

 }
 ```

-Now, all p tags will be red, until the screen size reaches 600px, when they'll turn blue.
+Now, all `p` tags will be red, until the screen size reaches 600px, at which point they will turn blue.

 A potentially more useful example would be to list all items inline until a certain screen size, then revert the list items to block, causing them to stack.